ths93/burstcoin-guides/docs/wallet/install/docker.md

 ## Database

-Currently, Docker images for BRS version 1.3.6cg with MariaDB or H2 Database are available at [Docker Hub](https://hub.docker.com/r/burstcoin/core/tags/).
+Currently, Docker images for BRS version 2.0.1 with MariaDB or H2 Database are available at [Docker Hub](https://hub.docker.com/r/burstcoin/core/tags/).
 You have to choose one of them, which is used to store the blockchain.
-We recommend MariaDB as database for the Burst Reference Software.

 ### MariaDB